Jason deCaires Taylor: Career

 In 2018, Taylor went from the tropical climate of Sirru Fen Fushi in the Maldives to the icy fjords in Norway.
 Commissioned by the Fairmont Maldives Sirru Fen Fushi Resort, Coralarium was the world's first semi-submerged museum.
 The 6 metre high stainless steel gallery cube weighs over 180 tonnes and was constructed in the UK and assembled on site.
 The tidal artwork was part of the first coral regeneration project to take place in the Maldives.
-In September 2018, President Abdulla Yameen ordered the removal and destruction of the 30 figurative sculptures included within Coralarium as the country's religious leaders deemed the human-like figures to represent idols and were therefore a violation of Islamic beliefs.
-“I was extremely shocked and heartbroken to learn that my sculptures have been destroyed by the Maldivian authorities, despite continued consultations and dialogue,” Taylor announced.
-“The Coralarium was conceived to connect humans to the environment and a nurturing space for marine life to thrive.”
-Alternative artworks were integrated into the gallery following the government's actions and further sustainable initiatives have since been introduced.
+Following the removal and destruction of the 30 figurative sculptures in September 2018, which was ordered by President Abdulla Yameen, alternative artworks were integrated into the gallery and further sustainable initiatives have since been introduced.
 The Fairmont Maldives Sirru Fen Fushi Resort has been recognised as a Green Globe certified organisation and continues to work with Taylor.

 Later the same year, Taylor completed Nexus for the Sjøholmen Children’s Art Centre in Sandvika, Norway.
 The aim of the art installation is to encourage exploration of art and nature, especially the diverse marine life found in the surrounding fjords.
 There are life-sized bronze sculptures of a father and daughter standing hand-in-hand on a floating dock, looking down into the fjord where ten additional figurative sculptures can be seen floating below the water's surface.

 In December 2019, Taylor completed two significant artwork installations for the Great Barrier Reef.
 Ocean Siren, a tidal sculpture located at the Strand Jetty in Townsville, was commissioned by MOUA and acts as a warning beacon for climate change.
 The artwork was modelled on a local 12-year-old indigenous Wulgurukaba girl, Takoda Johnson.
 Through collaborations with scientists from Reef Ecologic, James Cook University and the Australian Institute of Marine Science (AIMS) Ocean Siren reacts to data captured by the Davies Reef Weather Station and changes colour in response to live variations in water temperature.
 Taylor's third underwater museum, The Coral Greenhouse located in John Brewer Reef, comprises a 58-ton greenhouse-like structure made from marine grade stainless steel and 20 figurative sculptures placed in and around the building.
 The Coral Greenhouse is the first underwater museum in Australia and in the Southern Hemisphere.